Ethorbit/nzc-docker/README.md

 To update users and groups: `make update-users`

-## Admin Webpanels
+### Admin Webpanels
-Included along with the nginx webserver is an admin endpoint with Portainer to manage most stuff in the browser.
+Included along with the nginx webserver is an admin endpoint with Portainer and PHPMyAdmin to manage most stuff in the browser.

+You can use PHPMyAdmin to manage MYSQL and Portainer to manage all the containers.

 This project relies on a Makefile which Portainer knows nothing about, so it is recommended that you do not use it to re-create containers and only use it to start, stop, restart, view logs, attach and enter commands.

-nginx also hosts PHPMyAdmin to help assist you with managing MySQL in the browser.
+And while possible, it is also not recommended to use it to change users, teams or passwords inside - do that in the config files and then re-create the container(s).